 Greenpeace is concerned about protecting the greatest reservoirs of terrestrial biodiversity -- the last remaining ancient forests.
 We don't have any opposition to responsible, sustainable forestry practices outside those areas.
 Read more about our policies on forest protection in our forests section.

 To apply for a position as a crew member on one of our ships, send a CV to:

 There's lots of ways you can help.
 Please have a look at our 'get involved' section.
-And you can also find out about jobs within the organisation and with our national office sites.
+And you can also find out about jobs within the organisation.
 Otherwise, please become a financial supporter if you are not already.

 Supporter Services at Greenpeace International runs the membership service for our supporters who live in countries where we do not have an office.
 Join Greenpeace International today.
 You might also meet other Greenpeace supporters from your country in our Facebook page.

 If you have a query about your donation, please send an email to

 Yes, there are multiple ways to make a donation, including by cheque, direct order, Paypal, and other ways, depending on your location.Please visit our 'other ways to give' page to discover just how easy it is.